Taryn Dunkin

 Writing has been a way that I can see through the static of illness.
 It's been a gift to help me abide in God's peace, through the racket of noise that pain produces in the mind, body and soul.

-If I keep my hands open before the living Word of God, Jesus Christ, what flows in just flows out.
-I don't think a person can truly receive from God and not pour it back out, because the enormity of what we receive with Christ is more than enough to sustain us this day and through eternity.
+If we keep our hands open before the living Word of God, Jesus Christ, what flows in just flows out.
+I don't think a person can truly receive from God and not pour it back out, because the enormity of what we receive with Christ is more than enough to sustain us, this day and through eternity.
 We can't possibly hold it all in our little hands.
 We pour ourselves out as offerings, to make room for more.

 You make known to me the path of life; in your presence there is fullness of joy; at your right hand are pleasures forevermore.
 Psalm 16:11